 - If you are sewing through several layers, you may need to adjust you machines tension or presser foot pressure.

 - Do not wash this type of fabric in a washing machine.
 Simply wipe your fabric clean with damp cloth to treat local stains.
 For more stubborn stains, add a little detergent to the soiled area and gently brush or wipe the stain clockwise with a soft brush or cloth.
 Do not tumble dry.
 Instead, air dry this fabric for the best results.

 Do NOT iron fabric directly.
 Cover with a press cloth or scrap of fabric and iron on a low temperature setting.
 A hot iron and steam will cause the fabric to shrink.

 Do not expose this fabric to the sun for a long period of time.

 It’s important to note the direction in which the fibers lay, which is called the nap of the fabric.
 You’ll want to make sure the fibers are towards the bottom, for the most natural, uniform look.
 You don’t want to end up with the fur going in opposition directions on your final project.

 Thanks for reading!
 Remember, if you have more questions feel free to contact us anytime!

-If you're ready to try Faux Leather, click here!
+If you're ready to try Faux Fur, click here!